spencercarli/react-native-js-navigator-example/tutorials/navigator-tutorial.md

 }
 ```

-If you press "Screen 2" now now error occurs!
-But also nothing is displayed.
+If you press "Screen 2" now no error occurs!
+But also nothing changes, despite the state change.
 Let's fix that.

 To do so we'll need to loop over `this.state.stack` and render the screens (we'll take care of styling later).